smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 The SCONE protocol is a signaling mechanism that enables access network providers to communicate a maximum allowable bit-rate to application endpoints, specifically targeting adaptive bit-rate applications.
 This document describes on the applicability and manageability considerations of deploying the SCONE protocol within telecommunications provider networks and at application endpoints.

 The SCONE protocol operates on the UDP 4-tuple, where network elements capable of rate limiting on a UDP 4-tuple.
-A network element can provide send notificatio about rate limiting for both upstream and downstream traffic that it observes.
+A network element can provide send notification about rate limiting for both upstream and downstream traffic that it observes.
 It is capable of dropping or delaying packets on the path of the respective UDP 4-tuple flows.
-This means the scone protocol has some assumption on the charateristic of a network element.
-A network element, sitting in the access networkis, is capable of detecting and maintaining a UDP 4-tuple flow, have rate limiting policies, and can detect flows that include SCONE packets, then put a rate limiting advice in the those SCONE packets.
+This means the scone protocol has some assumption on the characteristic of a network element.
+A network element, sitting in the access network, is capable of detecting and maintaining a UDP 4-tuple flow, have rate limiting policies, and can detect flows that include SCONE packets, then put a rate limiting advice in the those SCONE packets.

-Current Intenet has diverse access networks, however, not all the access network operate the same way.
+Current Internet has diverse access networks, however, not all the access network operate the same way.
 The mobile network among all the access networks has more fine grain views on the traffic flows that passes through the network and can operate on individual flow level.
 In Mobile networks, a User Plane Function (UPF) in 5G and the Packet Data Network Gateway (P-GW) in 4G generate can generate throughput advice to guide adaptive applications as per UDP 4-tuple.
-A wifi access network can have policies per users or Service Set Indentifiers (SSID)s in terms of Quality or Services (QoS) and speed limit.
-However, may not have UDP 4-tuple level flow visibilty.
+A wifi access network can have policies per users or Service Set Identifiers (SSID)s in terms of Quality or Services (QoS) and speed limit.
+However, may not have UDP 4-tuple level flow visibility.
 In wired network access, the limit is usually done in a centralized Broder NEtwork Gateway or at some aggregation points where number of the Customer premises equiptment (CPE)s are connected.

-Hence, the applicability and manageability consederations need to cover wide range of access network cases where rate limiting per UDP 4-tuple would be differently done.
-This document describes the generic consideation for SCONE protocol and then provides details on network specific considerations where throughput advisory signaling can enhance network resource utilization and user experience.
+Hence, the applicability and manageability considerations need to cover wide range of access network cases where rate limiting per UDP 4-tuple would be differently done.
+This document describes the generic considerations for SCONE protocol and then provides details on network specific considerations where throughput advisory signaling can enhance network resource utilization and user experience.

 # Conventions and Definitions